richardhj/contao-theme-framework/README.md

 ### Use twig templates

-You can Twig or PHP templates by your preference.
+You can use Twig or PHP templates by your preference.
 As already mentioned, your templates belong to the `templates` folder.

 For Twig templates, suffix your file with `.html.twig`, i.e., `fe_page.html.twig`.